East Anglian Film Archive is owned and operated by the University of East Anglia and is the regional film archive for

 • Your image and visual identifying characteristics on film or videotape

-As part of the archive’s collection which is available to view online at www.eafa.org.uk and within the collections management system, films will show the identity and characteristics of individuals captured.
+As part of the archive’s collection which is available to view online at www.eafa.org.uk and within the collections management system, on social media and other digital platforms films will show the identity and characteristics of individuals captured.

 The lawful basis we are relying on to process your personal data as described above is article 6(1)(f) of the UK GDPR, which allows us to process personal data when this is necessary for the purposes of the legitimate interests pursued by the University.

 We will aim to complete a Legitimate Interests Assessment for this activity as soon as time allows.
 If you would like to see this document, contact firstname.lastname@example.org

 When you donate media our legal basis for processing your data is listed in Article 6(1)(a) of the UK GDPR because you have given us your consent to process your data in this way.
 You can withdraw your consent at any time.

 Where data about your ethnicity is shown as part of the film deposited, our processing will be based on Article 9(2)(j) of the UK GDPR, which relates to archiving, research and statistics purposes, and Schedule 1, Part 1(4) of the Data Protection Act 2018 (DPA 2018), which relates to Research.